 Inside the suburbs, thankfully, dense patches and ribbons of green still color the maps; preserved areas of the flora that used to grow wild, prior to urbanization, are found running beside and around the few creeks and rivers–particularly the Des Plaines River–and if one heads far enough into the southwest suburbs, a quite countrified, massive plot of trees, lakes and sloughs can be discovered, one that serves as a gateway to what you’ll encounter all over the rest of the state: frogs, crayfish, bass, croppy, lightning bugs, mosquitoes.
-But you won’t find a single national park or monument or forest, even, in all the state except for one (sorry, Lincoln, you waffle stick): the Shawnee National Forest, encompassing a total of a little over 250,000 acres, or 415 square miles on the state’s southern border with Kentucky.
+But you won’t find a single national park or monument or forest, even, in all the state except for one (sorry, Lincoln): the Shawnee National Forest, encompassing a total of a little over 250,000 acres, or 415 square miles on the state’s southern border with Kentucky.
 That’s in a state consisting of almost 36 million acres, or 56,000 square miles.
 It factors out to not even one percent.

 Now, it’s no fault of the Midwest for the arguable lack of exceptional sites it yields, topographically speaking.
 It’s just the lay of the land.
 Geology isn’t a pissing contest, and it doesn’t give a crap about some idiot (me) and the pictures he wants to take.
 But greatness is out there.
 Unfortunately, most of it you’ll find west of the Mississippi River.
 Most of it.
 Not all.
 But most.